NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The store-only subcommands are Nix's "plumbing" as opposed to "porcelain" commands, and thus have the simplest (if not most user-friendly) purposes.
 This "dusty corner" of the new CLI is rather calm with a very constrained design space, and far less acrimony.

+## A plan so we don't get in this situation again

+We could just make up a plan for the CLI and Flakes --- everything discussed so far.
+But that begs the question, where is that plan coming from?
+Is it is ad-hoc reasoning just for this case, or following from some larger principles?

+We want to get out of the current situation, but we also want to make sure that we don't get in this situation again.
+So this RFC also tries to come up with a set of larger principles that are meant to "show where the current plan is coming from", and and also set up ways of working so that these issues shouldn't arrive again.

+The more narrow of these principles is about how experimental features are developed and stabilized.
+This hopefully is fairly uncontroversial and dovetails with the [experimental feature lifecycle documentation](https://nixos.org/manual/nix/stable/contributing/experimental-features.html) that was recently added to Nix.

+The broader of these principles is about Nix's architecture and a renewed commitment to layering.
+It is the opinion of the author and shepherds (?) that lying behind some process woes is architectural uncertainty
+--- Flakes being relatively big and addressing many things at once made it a somewhat unavoidable magnet for controversy even if the process we wanted was perfectly followed.

+Together this gives us a good "defense in depth": we enshrine a process which should keep tensions down, and we seek to avoid features/behavior which would tempt us by its scope to veer from that process the first place.

 ## Conclusion

 By starting with this relatively easy material to stabilize (The CLI, in waves), we can prove we can all come together as a community to agree on a design after all.